PESP Private Equity Hospital Tracker

 Some non-profit or publicly owned hospitals are operated by private-equity-owned management companies.
 Many of these management relationships are not publicly disclosed, so it is difficult to know the extent to which private equity firms manage public and non-profit facilities.

-One such company is QHR Health, owned by private equity firm Grant Avenue Capital since 2021, which focuses on independent and rural hospitals.[27]
-On its website, QHR calls itself the “largest hospital management firm in the U.S.” and says that its hospital management and advisory services have served 700 clients with an average client tenure of 21 years.
-It currently has hospital management clients across 33 states,[28] and 105 multi-year hospital clients across 40 states, overall.[29]
+One such company is Ovation Health (formerly QHR Health), owned by private equity firm Grant Avenue Capital since 2021, which focuses on independent and rural hospitals.[29]
+On its website, Ovation calls itself the “The premier provider of shared services to independent hospitals, health systems, and their leadership across the nation.”
+It currently has over 375 hospital management clients across 47 states.[30]

-Hospitals that are managed by private equity-owned companies like QHR are not yet captured in our tracker, but we intend to include these facilities when more data becomes available.
+Hospitals that are managed by private equity-owned companies like Ovation are not yet captured in our tracker, but we intend to include these facilities when more data becomes available.

 Tracking Sale-Leasebacks